The Corporate Governance Review: Hong Kong

 - imposing a sunset arrangement, such that the WVR structure will cease when the beneficiary ceases to be a director of the issuer.

-The dominance of family and closely controlled companies will continue to be a feature of the Hong Kong market for some time to come.
-While significant steps have been taken to address the challenges such structures present, corporate governance standards must continue to evolve if Hong Kong is to keep pace with international best practices.
-Going forward, institutional investors have an important role to play.
-By taking greater stewardship of the company's management as often happens in developed markets, this will significantly enhance the quality of corporate governance in Hong Kong listed companies.
+The dominance of family and closely controlled companies will continue to be a feature of the Hong Kong market for some time.
+Although significant steps have been taken to address the challenges these structures present, corporate governance standards must continue to evolve if Hong Kong is to keep pace with international best practices.
+Going forward, institutional investors have an important role.
+By taking greater stewardship of the company's management, as often happens in developed markets, this will significantly enhance the quality of corporate governance in Hong Kong listed companies.

-1 Robert Ashworth is a partner and the global co-head of M&A and Chris Mo is a trainee solicitor at Freshfields Bruckhaus Deringer.
+1 Robert Ashworth is a partner and Chris Mo is a trainee solicitor at Freshfields Bruckhaus Deringer.